Actindo-AG/Documentation/Payments/UserInterface/06a_ListConfirmations.md

    City of the address.

 - *State*
-   If applicable, state of the address.<!----state oder country--->
+   If applicable, state of the address.

 - *Country*
    If applicable, country of the address.